Marist Catholic College North Shore: Marist Catholic College North Shore (2021–present)

 On 27 June 2018, at a symposium for parents, parishioners and senior leaders, it was announced that the North Sydney Catholic School Network's Marist Catholic College North Shore and neighbouring co-ed primary school St Mary's would combine to become a new North Sydney Educational Precinct.
 This new precinct named Marist Catholic College North Shore consists of two campuses which offer students stage-specific contemporary learning spaces and provide a seamless curriculum pathway from Kindergarten to Year 12.
 The school is run by Sydney Catholic Schools, taking over from the Marist Brothers and the Sisters of Mercy from Marist College North Shore and St Mary's respectively.
 Primary education continues on the St Mary's Catholic Primary School campus under the shortened campus name of St Mary's, whilst secondary learning takes place on the former Marist Catholic College North Shore campus, now named La Valla campus.

 Both La Valla and St Mary's campus kept the existing leadership teams who would oversee their respective campus whilst running the educational precinct as a whole in a combined team.

 From 3 September 2018; Marist Catholic College North Shore opened its first wave of applications for both boys and girls for Year 7 2021.

 The new educational precinct did not continue with the former houses for both the primary and secondary campus, but created a new system that was consistent across the two campuses.

-Gifted education

-Marist Catholic College North Shore runs a selective stream from Years 7 to 9 following the Newman Gifted Education Program.
-To be considered for the Newman Gifted Education Program stream at the school, a student must first be nominated by their parents then are to sit an ability assessment followed by a panel meeting of identification and selection where successful applicants will pass through the first round of selection.

-After being elected in the first round a student must prepare a portfolio.
-After this, an Allwell Placement Test will determine who has been selected for the program.
-This process usually begins at least 3 years before a students first day at the college.

-The Newman Gifted Education Program has been in use at the college since 2017.